European-XFEL/Karabo/doc/concepts/general_concepts.rst

 functionality over multiple bound devices.
 This might be the case when driving multiple axes of a motor (semi-)simultaneously, driving a slit, ramping a group of channels on a power supply or managing a multi-component processing pipeline.
-*Middle-layer* devices generally exhibits one or more of the following functional requirements, resulting from *composition* over device boundaries:
+*Middle-layer* devices generally exhibit one or more of the following functional requirements, resulting from *composition* over device boundaries:

 	- interact with multiple devices to drive/monitor them in a coordinated fashion